 Do you need a bag for toting your laptop, iPad, or Kindle?
 This just might be the one!!
-This is my new (intermediate-level) PDF pattern, the Petrillo Bag, available right now in my pattern shop!
+This is my new (intermediate-level) PDF pattern and also paper pattern, the Petrillo Bag, available right now in my pattern shop!
 The Petrillo Bag is a large bag that features teardrop-shaped sides, a gathered flap closure, and sturdy front straps.

 I made my bag using new ‘Carnaby Street’ fabrics, by Pat Bravo for Art Gallery Fabrics.
 When I saw this line in their catalog in October, I just knew it was meant for a bag, and when it came out last month, I scooped some up immediately!
 The solid that I used for the strap is ‘Emerald’, also by Art Gallery!
 The bag was also stitched using Aurifil 40wt. thread, which keeps my seams hidden on the inside and shows off the lovely topstitching on the outside!

 This bag is the perfect complement to the busy woman-on-the go!
 The design features a pretty gathered flap and front straps.
 There is also an inner zippered pocket and a padded pocket with a flap, which would be perfect for toting your iPad or other electronic device!
 Also, complete the removable stiff false bottom for added stability!

 The pdf pattern includes 18 pages of sewing instructions, complete with 34 step-by-step color photos.